 Granny Rectangles Tutorial for Beginners

-Supplies to Make Granny Rectangles
+Supplies to Make a Rectangle Granny Square

 You will need to decide on the final look you want to achieve before you decide which yarn to use.

-Do you want to go for that traditional granny square look, changing colors every round?
-Or do you want a more sedate, single-colored rectangle?
+Do you want to go for that traditional granny square rectangle look, changing colors every round?
+Or do you want a more sedate, single-colored crochet rectangle?
 The compromise is to choose one of those large ‘cakes’ of yarn, where the color changes gradually from light to dark and back again.
 This gives a pleasing ombre effect.

 So, decide on your yarn type.
 Then choose a crochet hook that will work well with that yarn.
 The yarn wrapper will give you the most suitable size hook for that particular yarn.